Doubly Robust Proximal Synthetic Controls: Review of identification via outcome modeling

-Conditions similar to Condition~\ref{cond: proxy independence} are common in the proximal causal inference literature \citep[see, e.g.,][]{Miao2016,Miao2018,Cui2020,Tchetgen2020}.
-Thus, $W_t$ and $Z_t$ may be viewed as proxies of $U_t$.
-As we will show later, $W_t$ is used to model the outcome $Y_t$ of interest, while $Z_t$ will be used to model the weight process introduced in the following section.
-Condition~\ref{cond: proxy independence} is interpreted as independence between these two groups of variables conditional on the unobserved confounder $U_t$.
-This conditional independence is implicitly present in the factor model from the classical SC literature \citep[see, e.g.,][]{Abadie2010}.
-Causal graphs of Condition~\ref{cond: proxy independence} are presented in Figure~\ref{fig: DAG}.
+Conditions similar to Condition~\ref{cond: proxy independence} are common in proximal causal inference literature \citep[e.g.,][]{Miao2016,Miao2018,Cui2020,Tchetgen2020}.
+As we will show later, $W_t$ is used to model the outcome $Y_t$ with $Z_t$ supplementing for identification, while $Z_t$ is used to model the weighting process introduced in the following section with $W_t$ supplementing for identification.
+The conditional independence in Condition~\ref{cond: proxy independence} is implied by the factor model in classical SC \citep[e.g.,][]{Abadie2010}, so such assumptions are commonly made implicitly.
+Causal graphs of Condition~\ref{cond: proxy independence} are in Figure~\ref{fig: DAG}.

+\begin{condition} There exists a function $h^*: \mathcal{W} \rightarrow \real$, $h^*(W_t)$ that captures the conditional mean of $Y_t(0)$ given $U_t$: $\cexpect \{ h^*(W_t) \mid U_t \}=\cexpect \{ Y_t(0) \mid U_t \}$, for all time points $t$. \end{condition} The function $h^*$ is called an \emph{outcome confounding bridge function} in proximal causal inference, a terminology we adopt.
+Condition~\ref{cond: outcome bridge} states that the transformation $h^*(W_t)$ of the observable proxy $W_t$ matches the unobservable $Y_t(0)$ in expectation conditional on $U_t$.
+Sufficient conditions for the existence of $h^*$ and examples of $h^*$ can be found in \cite{Shi2021}.
+The most popular model for $h^*$ is the linear model in classical SC methods \citep{Abadie2010}---that is, the average of $Y_t(0)$ may be imputed by a linear combination of the donors' outcomes $W_t$---but $h^*$ may also be nonlinear.
+This assumption substantially generalizes the form of SCs by allowing more flexible models.
+In this condition, we implicitly assume that $W_t$ is not causally impacted by the treatment because of the constant relationship over time.

-In SC settings, the proxy $W_t$ often consists of donors' outcomes known not to be causally impacted by the treatment.
-Typical choices of $Z_t$ that may satisfy Condition~\ref{cond: proxy independence} include (i) outcomes of control units that are not valid donors, (ii) outcomes of donors that end up excluded from the model to impute $Y_t(0)$ (see Condition~\ref{cond: outcome bridge} below), and (iii) covariates of donors that are contemporaneous with $(Y_t,W_t)$.
-We also note that $Z_t$ may be impacted by the treatment, and, as will be seen later in Remark~\ref{rmk: post Z unused}, $Z_t$ may even be missing in post-treatment periods.
+Throughout, proxy $W_t$ will consist of donors' outcomes \textit{a priori} known not to be causally impacted by the treatment, to make Conditions~\ref{cond: proxy independence}--\ref{cond: outcome bridge} plausible.
+When many donors are viable, a subset may be selected based on, for example, the similarity of their outcome trajectories to the treated unit's trajectory before treatment.
+Typical choices of $Z_t$ that may satisfy Condition~\ref{cond: proxy independence} include (i) outcomes of control units that are not valid donors, (ii) outcomes of donors excluded from the model $h^*$ to impute $Y_t(0)$, and (iii) covariates of donors that are contemporaneous with $(Y_t,W_t)$.
+The proxy $Z_t$ may be impacted by the treatment. \citet{Shi2021} Section~2.2. contains more discussion about how to choose proxies $W_t$ and $Z_t$. \cite{Shi2021} showed that, under Condition~\ref{cond: outcome bridge}, for all post-treatment time points $t_+ > T_0$,